Tuesday, April 9, 2024

 In short order I opened an online account with the local home improvement chain, applied the balances of a couple of gift cards that have been burning a hole in my pocket, and $17 & 2 days later I was the happy owner of a new dryer.
 It beeps and boops and plays happy little songs when you manage to find the touch-sensitive spots--quite different from the 'turn the dials and hit the button' model that's currently sitting in pieces in the garage and back yard.

 Pre-delivery, the fabric was ironed dry Saturday morning, giving me some quiet time to organize things mentally and set up a new storage idea I'm trying out.
 I'd consolidated more of my yardage, emptying another file drawer.
 What I really need, however, is a way to stack fabrics that I've grouped for prospective quilt tops.
-I've run out of vertical space and options--is there a way to stack horizontally?
+I've run out of horizontal space and options--is there a way to stack vertically?

 I've got rolls of cut-off mesh from the scores of Cabana Mesh Tote Bags I've made over the years, and by happy chance they're the same width as my file cabinet drawers.